itrocks/build/README.md

 How it works
 ------------

-- You write the class building table into a configuration array : class => child class or class => added interfaces and traits.
+- You write the class building table into a configuration array: class => child class or class => added interfaces and traits.
-- Your traits can embed rules about inheritability : if you need some traits to be on another class level than others, because they extend their capabilities, you will use the #Extend attribute to describe this hierarchy rule.
+- Your traits can embed rules about inheritability: if you need some traits to be on another class level than others, because they extend their capabilities, you will use the #Extend attribute to describe this hierarchy rule.
 - Your project must have an "update" phase: a procedure that will run everytime a php file is modified.
-- During this phase, the builder uses itrocks/depend to scan all class dependencies.
+- During this phase, the builder uses itrocks/class-use to scan all class dependencies.
 - Using the class replacement table, the builder prepares the dynamic implementation of built replacement classes.
 - Everywhere your application or vendors use a class, the class name is replaced by the built class reference.
-The modification is directly done into the tokens tree and the files marked for writting.
+The modification is directly done into the tokens tree and the files marked for writing.
 - The modified PHP files are written the cache directory.
 - To use the modified PHP files instead of the original, a PHP file input filter is applied.
-  It allows you to debug your applications and get error messages refering to the original PHP file, but the actual executed code comes from the cached modified PHP scripts.
+  It allows you to debug your applications and get error messages referring to the original PHP file, but the actual executed code comes from the cached modified PHP scripts.

-This make it very fast on execution time : when you run your scripts, no more code than necessary is executed to instantiate your built classes instead of the original ones.
-You can use PHP oriented object programming the simpliest way : without interface when you do not need it, and you can inject dependencies into any exiting class or trait using this library, without the original code being prepared for this.
+This make it very fast on execution time: when you run your scripts, no more code than necessary is executed to instantiate your built classes instead of the original ones.
+You can use PHP oriented object programming the simplest way: without interface when you do not need it, and you can inject dependencies into any exiting class or trait using this library, without the original code being prepared for this.